-The passive and active behaviors are the same for all field players differing only in individual home positions, while goalie has specialized behavior.
-Please refer to the code release for the details of the particular XABSL behaviors for different states (active, passive, goalie) etc.
+Please refer to the code release for further details of the particular XABSL behaviors for different states (active, passive, goalie) etc.

 Figure 7.2: Illustration of the different strategic player position: start positions (yellow), ready positions during opponent kickoff (blue), during own kickoff (gray) and home positions (red).
 For players 1 and 2 all positions are the same respectively.
 Player 3 is the only one with a different ready position during own kickoff.
 Solid arrows illustrate the assignment of ready positions to the players.
 Dashed arrows illustrate the transitions from passive kickoff positions to the corresponding passive positions.